 The easiest way of providing us with the data to analyze your real-world installation is to create and send us the generated capture file.
 Capture file contains all the network communication between anchors and the RTLS Server.
-With this file, we are able to simulate the exact same situation without the need of direct access to your server.
+With this file, we are able to replay the exact scenario without the need of direct access to your RTLS deployment.
 This significantly simplifies the support of your projects.

 UPDATED Backup & Restore

 With this utility, you are able to safely backup all of your RTLS data and restore them later.
 Backup & Restore also provides ways to clean up your database.